-SECTION 5.
-A public corporation, to be known as the "South Central Connecticut Regional Water Authority," constituting a public instrumentality and political subdivision, is created for the purposes, charged with the duties and granted the powers provided in section 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and special act 84-46.
-The authority shall consist of five members who shall not be members of the representative policy board, who shall be residents of the district and who shall be appointed without regard to political affiliation by a majority of the total votes of those members of the representative policy board present at a meeting at which members of said board holding two-thirds of the total votes are present, for terms of five years and until their successors are appointed and have qualified, except that of the members first appointed, one shall be appointed for a term ending January 1, 1983, one for a term ending January 1, 1982, one for a term ending January 1, 1981, one for a term ending January 1, 1980, and one for a term ending January I, 1979.
+SECTION 5. (a) A public corporation, to be known as the "South Central Connecticut Regional Water Authority," constituting a public instrumentality and political subdivision, is created for the purposes, charged with the duties and granted the powers provided in section 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and this act.
+On and before December 31, 2024, the authority shall consist of five members who shall be residents of the district and not be members of the representative policy board.
+On and after January 1, 2025, except as provided in subsection (c) of this section, the authority shall consist of seven members who shall reside in Connecticut and not be members of the representative policy board, and not fewer than five such member shall be residents of the district.
+All members shall be appointed without regard to political affiliation by a majority of the total votes of those members of the representative policy board present at a meeting at which at least two-thirds of the weighted vote, excluding vacancies, is present, for terms of five years, not to exceed four consecutive full terms, and until their successors are appointed and have qualified, except that of the members first appointed, one shall be appointed for a term ending January 1, 1983, one for a term ending January 1, 1982, one for a term ending January 1, 1981, one for a term ending January 1, 1980, and one for a term ending January I, 1979.
+The sixth member first appointed shall be appointed for a three-year term ending January 1, 2028, and the seventh member first appointed shall be appointed for a five-year term ending January 1, 2030.
 Any vacancy occurring on the authority shall be filled in the same manner for the unexpired portion of the term.
 Any member of the authority may be removed from office by the representative policy board for cause.
-Members of the authority shall receive such compensation for their services as shall be fixed by the representative policy board and shall be reimbursed for their necessary expenses incurred in performance of their duties.
+Members of the authority shall receive such compensation, to be adjusted every three years by the Consumer Price Index factor, as described in Section 4 of special act 77-98, as amended by special act 78-24, special act 84-46, public act 02-85, special act 03-11, special act 13-20 and June Special Session, public act 24-1, if approved by the majority of weighted votes of the membership of the representative policy board, excluding vacancies, and shall be reimbursed for their necessary expenses incurred in performance of their duties.